Lost Pets and People

 What you should do:

-Remember to use facebook as well – post a photo of your pet and ask people in your community to share it!
+Remember to use facebook as well – post a photo and ask people in your community to share it!

 If you would like me to help you to send a “broadcast” to your pet, please email a photo of your pet, a photo of the outside of your house, and a brief explaination of how they became lost to firstname.lastname@example.org I will send out the broadcast, and my prayers, for free.